BlueWallet/LndHub/doc/Send-requirements.md

 Request:

     {
-        "amt": "...",            //string
+        "amt": "...",            // string
-        "memo":"...",            //string
+        "memo":"...",            // string
-        "receipt":"...",         //string, not mandatory parameter
+        "receipt":"...",         // string, not mandatory parameter
-        "preimage": "...",       //string, not mandatory parameter
-        "fallbackAddr": "...",   //string, not mandatory parameter
-        "expiry": "...",         //string, not mandatory parameter
-        "private": "..."         //string, not mandatory parameter
-    }
+        "preimage": "...",       // string, not mandatory parameter "fallbackAddr": "...",   // string, not mandatory parameter "expiry": "...",         // string, not mandatory parameter "private": "..."         // string, not mandatory parameter }

 Response:

     {
-        "r_hash": "...",     //string,
+        "r_hash": "...",     // string,
-        "pay_req": "...",    //string, a bare-bones invoice for a payment within the Lightning Network "add_index": ...     //int, The “add” index of this invoice.
+        "pay_req": "...",    // string, a bare-bones invoice for a payment within the Lightning Network "add_index": ...     // int, The “add” index of this invoice.
 Each newly created invoice will
 	                     // increment this index making it monotonically increasing.
 			     // Callers to the SubscribeInvoices call can use this to instantly
 			     // get notified of all added invoices with an add_index greater than this one.